 - ▶ A substantial number of countries require registration, supervision or monitoring by public authorities of migrant employment contracts, including Ecuador, Madagascar, Mali, Myanmar, Nepal, Sri Lanka and Trinidad and Tobago (ILO 2016a, para.
 218).
 In some countries, model contracts are adopted in certain sectors of employment, such as agriculture in Cyprus and Nicaragua (ILO 2016a, para.
-219 and notes 52-53). - ▶ In Italy, the Government requires a copy of the signed employment contract as part of the process for approval of proposed employment of a third-party national.110
+219 and notes 52-53). - A copy of the employment contract or binding job offer is required as part of the process for approval of proposed employment of a thirdparty national in EU member States.110

 - ▶ In Morocco, migrant workers' contracts concluded by private labour recruiters must comply with specified requirements and cases of non-compliance had been uncovered (ibid.).
 In Mauritius, employers are required to use a model contract of employment vetted by the responsible agency.111 - ► The Ethiopia Overseas Employment Proclamation was amended in 2021 to respond to the new government policy direction of facilitating labour migration to reduce irregular migration and unemployment in the country, with the intention of diversifying the skills, sector and countries of destination.
 For overseas employment facilitated through governmentto-government contact, a private employment agency or direct recruitment, the Proclamation requires a contract of employment based on the model employment contract provided by the Ministry to ensure the protection of Ethiopian migrant workers' rights, dignity and safety.
 The contract must be approved by the Ministry after it is signed by the employer, the worker and by the agency as appropriate (Ethiopia 2021, sec.
-37 (1)-3)). - ▶ The 2018 revision of the Royal Ordinance Concerning Management of Employment of Migrant Workers in Thailand included a number of provisions in line with ILO standards and fair recruitment practices: Zero recruitment fees charged to migrant workers (drawing on the ILO Private Employment Agencies' Convention (No. 181)).
+37 (1)-3)). - ► The 2018 revision of the Royal Ordinance Concerning Management of Employment of Migrant Workers in Thailand included a number of provisions in line with ILO standards and fair recruitment practices: Zero recruitment fees charged to migrant workers (drawing on the ILO Private Employment Agencies' Convention (No. 181)).
 However, the definition